 Symptoms and Signs

 Symptoms include pain and tenderness of the masticatory muscles and often pain and limitation of jaw excursion.
-Nocturnal bruxism may lead to headache that is more severe on awakening and gradually subsides during the day.
-Such pain must be distinguished from giant cell arteritis.
-Daytime symptoms, including headache, may worsen if bruxing continues throughout the day.
+Both nocturnal bruxism and sleep-disordered breathing (such as obstructive sleep apnea and upper airway resistance syndrome—see Obstructive Sleep Apnea) can lead to headache that is more severe on awakening and gradually subsides during the day.
+Such pain must be distinguished from giant cell arteritis (see Giant Cell Arteritis).
+Daytime symptoms, including jaw muscle fatigue, jaw pain, and headaches, may worsen if bruxing continues throughout the day.

 A simple test may aid the diagnosis: two or three tongue blades are placed between the rear molars on each side, and the patient is asked to close the mouth gently.
 The distraction produced in the joint space may ease the symptoms.
 X-rays usually do not help except to rule out arthritis.
 If giant cell arteritis is suspected, ESR is measured.

 Polysomnography should be done if sleep-disordered breathing is suspected.